aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

   * ```GUARD_AS_POSIX(OSSL_POSIX(EVP_example_method_name_here()));```
   * ```GUARD_AS_RESULT(OSSL_PTR_WITH(EVP_PKEY_new(), S2N_ERR_NOMEM));```

-  This lets you use one macro pick what whether you want to check a return value or pointer and the other to select the return type for the containing method.
+  This lets you use one macro pick to check a return value or pointer and the other to select the return type for the containing method.
 * You can use a `GUARD_*_OSSL` macro directly.
 (This is equivalant the prior constructions but less flexible.)
 * You can use an if statement for a more complicated check and then call an `OSSL_*_ERROR` macro set the error code and immediately return.